 The operator's price function maps the amount of energy demanded to the market price.
 This is a standard model in pricing - see [13] for a similar formulation.
 A fundamental observation here is that the prices $p_k(L_h; \omega_k)$ in (2) become known after the end of the time zone t_k .
-This is because prices depend on the total demand L_h and the value of ω_k , which is determined by the amount of renewable power produced in time zone t_k .
-Both of these quantities are unknown a priori as shown in Fig. 1.
+This is because prices depend on the total demand L_h and the value of ω_k .
+Both of these quantities are unknown a priori as illustrated in Fig. 1.